 Monopartite, linear ssRNA(+) genome of 7.2-8.5 kb, polyadenylated, composed of a single ORF encoding a polyprotein.
-Viral genomic RNA has a viral protein (VPg) at its 5’ end instead of a methylated nucleotide cap structure.
-The long UTR at the 5’ end contains a type I internal ribosome entry site.
+Viral genomic RNA has a viral protein (VPg) at its 5' end instead of a methylated nucleotide cap structure.
+The long UTR at the 5' end contains a type I internal ribosome entry site (IRES).
 The P1 region encodes the structural polypeptides.
 The P2 and P3 regions encode the nonstructural proteins associated with replication.
-Encodes a 2A protease in addition to the 3C protease.
-The shorter 3’ UTR is important in (-)strand synthesis.

 The virion RNA is infectious and serves as both the genome and viral messenger RNA.
 The IRES allows direct translation of the polyprotein.
 The polyprotein is initially processed by the viral proteases into three precursor proteins, P1, P2, and P3.
 Precursor P1 is then proteolytically cleaved to yield the structural proteins.
 Precursors P2 and P3 are processed into replicase, VPg, and a number of proteins that modify the host cell, ultimately leading to cell lysis.

 - Attachement of the virus to host receptors mediates endocytosis of the virus into the host cell.